sirikothe/gotextfsm/README.md

 This porting attempts to be 100% compatible to the original TextFSM specification given in the above links.

 ## Get Started

 Get the library:

 ```
 $ go get github.com/sirikothe/gotextfsm
 ```
 ### Basic Usage

-Import the gotextfsm library
+Import the gotextfsm library:

 ```
 import "github.com/sirikothe/gotextfsm"
 ```

-Create a TextFSM Object and parse the template
+Create a TextFSM Object and parse the template:

 ```
   fsm := gotextfsm.TextFSM{}
   # template should hold the string of the Textfsm to be parsed.